AP-047/gen_story/README.md

-# 🕵🏻 AI-Powered Noir Detective Stories
+# 🕵🏻 AI-Powered Detective Story Generator

 A Python and Streamlit application that generates four-chapter noir detective stories using GPT-2, with matching audio narration and background music.